-This course is the first semester of Spanish.
-This elementary level course is a study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
-Course combines in-class instruction and practice with self-paced study in the Foreign Language Laboratory.
-This beginning-level course is for students with no previous coursework in Spanish.
+First semester of Spanish.
+A study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+Focus is on teaching elementary-level language acquisition in a cultural context through listening, speaking, reading and writing.
+Interacts with authentic language in context.
+Combines in-class instruction and practice with self-paced study in the World Languages laboratory.
+No previous experience in Spanish is required.

-SPAN 101A Spanish IA (3)
+SPAN 101A Spanish IA

-Note: Covers the first half of SPAN 101; not open to students with credit for SPAN 101
+Note: Covers the first half of SPAN 101; not open to students with credit for SPAN

-Spanish 101A is equivalent to the first half of Spanish 101.
-This elementary level course is a study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
-This beginning-level course is for students with no previous coursework in Spanish
+Equivalent to the first half of Spanish 101.
+A study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+Focus is on teaching elementary-level language acquisition in a cultural context through listening, speaking, reading and writing.
+Interacts with authentic language in context.
+No previous experience in Spanish is required.

-SPAN 101B Spanish IB (3)
+SPAN 101B Spanish IB